Jervx/Polka-NextJs-Version/docs/README.md

 ### Contribute
-If you want to contribute, you can send me email @ *louellagracechua@gmail.com*
+If you want to contribute, you can send me email :envelope: *louellagracechua@gmail.com*